turingschool/backend-curriculum-site/module1/lessons/git_for_pairs_new.md

 - `$ git commit -m "Add ________ functionality"`
 - `$ git push origin master`

+Want to check which remote repository you're connected to?
+- `$ git remote -v`

 ### Keeping your workflow even more organized (and safe)